 Radiotherapy has been used to treat wet AMD in the past with varying results.
 Research was carried out recently to see whether using radiotherapy in combination with anti-VEGF injections may be of benefit in reducing the number of injections needed.
 The early results of some studies are encouraging, but the long-term benefits are still unknown.

 Radiotherapy may be available as part of a clinical trial.
 You'll need to be advised by your ophthalmologist as to whether you may be suitable for the treatment.

 Newer types of surgery

-In recent years two new surgical techniques have been introduced to treat wet AMD.
+In recent years, two new surgical techniques have been developed to treat wet AMD.
+These are:

 - macular translocation – where the macula is repositioned over a healthier section of the eyeball not affected by abnormal blood vessels